Global Bandits: Regret Analysis of the WAGP

+Theorem \ref{thm:par_dep} shows that the regret is inversely proportional to the suboptimality distance $\Delta_{*}$, which depends on $\theta_{*}$.
+The regret bound contains three regimes of growth: Initially the regret grows sublinearly until time threshold $C_{1}(\Delta_{*})$.
+After this, it grows logarithmically until time threshold $C_2(\Delta_{*})$.
+Finally, the growth of the regret is bounded after time threshold $C_2(\Delta_{*})$.
+In addition, since $\lim_{\Delta_{*}\rightarrow0}C_{1}(\Delta_{*})=\infty$, in the worst-case, the bound given in Theorem \ref{thm:par_dep} reduces to the one given in Theorem \ref{thm:par_indep}.
+It is also possible to calculate a Bayesian risk bound for the WAGP by assuming a prior over the global parameter space.
+This risk bound is given to be $\mathcal{O}(\log T)$ when $\gamma = 1$ and $\mathcal{O}(T^{1 - \gamma})$ when $\gamma < 1$ (see \cite{atan2015}).

-\begin{theorem} The sequence of arms selected by the WAGP converges to the optimal arm almost surely, i.e., $\lim_{t\rightarrow\infty}I_{t}=k^{*}(\theta_{*})$ with probability 1. \end{theorem}
+\begin{theorem} The sequence of arms selected by the WAGP converges to the optimal arm almost surely, i.e., $\lim_{t\rightarrow\infty}I_t \in \mathcal{K}^{*}(\theta_{*})$ with probability 1. \end{theorem}

-Theorem \ref{thm:convergence} implies that a suboptimal arm is selected by the greedy policy only finitely many times.
-In other words, there exists a finite number such that selection of greedy policy is the optimal arm after that number with probability $1$.
-This is the biggest difference between the proposed global bandits and MAB algorithms \citep{lairobbinsl,A2002,russo2014information} in which suboptimal arms are selected infinitely many times and the proposed greedy policy.
+Theorem \ref{thm:convergence} implies that a suboptimal arm is selected by the WAGP only finitely many times.
+This is the major difference between GB and the classical MAB \cite{lairobbinsl,A2002,russo2014information}, in which every arm needs to be selected infinitely many times asymptotically by any {\em good} learning algorithm.

-Although the problem specific regret bound is finite, since $\lim_{\Delta_{*}\rightarrow0}C_{1}(\Delta_{*})=\infty$, in the worst-case, this bound reduces to the worst-case regret bound given in Theorem \ref{thm:par_indep}.
-Summarizing: the proposed policy differs from standard MAB policies in that (i) it achieves bounded regret (Theorem \ref{thm:par_dep}) and (ii) it learns the optimal arm in finite time (Theorem \ref{thm:convergence}).
+\begin{remark} Assumption \ref{ass:holder} ensures that the parameter dependent regret is bounded.
+When this assumption is relaxed, bounded regret may not be achieved, and the best possible regret becomes logarithmic in time.
+For instance, consider the case when the reward functions are constant over the global parameter space, i.e., $\mu_{k}(\theta_{*})=m_{k}$ for all $\theta_{*} \in [0,1]$ where $m_k$ is a constant.
+This makes the reward functions non-invertible.
+In this case, the learner cannot use the rewards obtained from the other arms when estimating the rewards of arm $k$.
+Thus, it needs to learn $m_k$ of each arm separately, which results in logarithmic in time regret when a policy like UCB1 \cite{A2002} is used.
+This issue still exists even when there are only finitely many possible solutions to $\mu_{k}(\theta_{*}) = x$ for some $x$, in which case some of the arms should be selected at least logarithmically many times to rule out the incorrect global parameters. \end{remark}